 - Installation of sound walls, replacement lighting, and landscaping

 Two projects in Port Huron focused on redesigning the overlap between I-69/94.
 The first project widened 2.2 miles of the freeway between Lapeer Road and Pine Grove Avenue.
 This $90 million project included bridge replacement of the spans over the Black River, which separates local traffic from traffic headed to the Bluewater Bridge into Canada.
 Construction started in March 2011 and was completed on October 19, 2012.4

-The second project, totaling $76-million, commenced in Fall 2013.
+The second project, totaling $76 million in costs, commenced in Fall 2013.
 Work here focused on rebuilding and redesigning the west split interchange between I-69/94, where Business Loop I-69/94 ties in from the southeast.
 Construction effected 3.7 miles of freeway and replaced several bridges and ramps.
 Work ran through Fall 2015.15